-Within ‘Aquarium 1’ Lochead delves into themes of life, perception, and change.
+Within ‘Aquarium 1’ Lochhead delves into themes of life, perception, and change.
 Her tone is at times lighthearted and playful but at others darker and more penetrating.

 Explore Aquarium 1